Ross65536/phpdev-on-docker/README.md

 If you're not familiar with Docker you can have a quick grasp of the tool by looking into its documentation [What is docker?](https://www.docker.com/what-docker) or watching [Docker in 12 Minutes](https://www.youtube.com/watch?v=YFl2mCHdv24) and [Docker Compose in 12 Minutes](https://www.youtube.com/watch?v=Qw9zlE3t8Ko).

-But essentially what you'll need to know is that Docker is a tool that allows you to run  __containers__ (similar to virtual machines, but much lighter).
-This is good because:
+But essentially, what you'll need to know is that Docker is a tool that allows you to run  __containers__ (similar to virtual machines, but much lighter).
+And this is good because:
 1. We get consistent environments anywhere we want.
-In our case development (your PC(s)) and production (xxxx.lbaw-prod.fe.up.pt).
+In our case development (your PCs) and production (xxxx.lbaw-prod.fe.up.pt).
 2. Because we can share this containers __images__, it is simpler to replicate an environment setup (as we will do here).
 3. And because containers are fairly light, we can split our applications into many as we want, helping us having better modularity and a consequently less dependencies related headaches (aka micro services).

-Docker Compose is a tool that helps us managing multiple containers at once.
+__Docker Compose__ is a tool that helps us manage multiple containers at once.
+Specify, start, pause, stop, and so on.

 ### Configured Containers